 In line with their investment freedoms, each investment team is also responsible for developing internal policies and procedures for ESG integration within their respective investment mandates.
-This approach has proved to be the best way to put responsible investing into practice in a manner that is meaningful and genuine.
-It has also led to the identification of "ESG champions" within each team, although responsibility for stewardship activities (engagement and, where applicable, proxy voting) is shared amongst portfolio managers and analysts.
+Rather than use targeted financial rewards to drive the adoption of stewardship and its consideration within investment decision making, we have found that using this approach puts responsible investing into practice in a manner that is meaningful and genuine.
+It has also led to the identification of "ESG champions" within each investment team, although responsibility for stewardship activities (engagement and, where applicable, proxy voting) is shared amongst portfolio managers and analysts.